dshah244/german-integration-test/README.md

-# Introdcution
+# Introduction

-Prepare for German integration test by using the code present within this repository to practice 300+ questions provided to us.
-The code takes care of presenting the questions to the person practising in an automated and random manner.
+Prepare for German integration test by using Cypress.
+There are 300+ questions which are provided to a person for practising purposes.

+Cypress is used to automate everything BUT selecting the answer to a question.
+The questions can be presented in a serial or in a random manner.
-By default, the person then has 30 seconds to answer a question and 2 seconds to review the answer.
+By default, a person has 30 seconds to answer a question and 5 seconds to review the answer.
-The questions are presented to the person in a random manner.

 Visit [configuration](./cypress.env.json) file to find out the different manners in which to interact with the questionnaire.